filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-rate/index.md

 ### Scaling out

-A Storage Providers sealing capacity scales linearly with the hardware you add to it.
+A storage providers sealing capacity scales linearly with the hardware you add to it.
 For example, if your current setup allows for a sealing rate of 3 TiB/day, doubling the number of workers could bring you to 6 TiB/day.
 This requires that all components of your infrastructure are able to handle this additional throughput.
 [Sealing-as-a-Service]({{<relref "sealing-as-a-service">}} allows you to scale your sealing capacity without adding more hardware.